Ayolland/borksy/about/about.md

 If you're not familiar with how Bitsy can be extended, check out [Sean's great collection of Bitsy hacks](https://github.com/seleb/bitsy-hacks/).

+What's new in 2.0:
+* 🎉 Preloaded Hacks Menu! 🎉
+* HotKeys
+* Loading Screen

-Current Borksy Features:
+Other Borksy Features:

-Current features:
 * Customize HTML/CSS
 * Font Importer and Presets
 * Enables extended ASCII characters